hard-nett/airdrop/zk-crates/docs/spec.md

 **How It Works:**

+1. Limb decomposition (for arithmetic):
-1. **Limb decomposition:** A 256-bit foreign field element is split into 3 × 88-bit limbs
+   - A 256-bit secp256k1 field element is split into 3 limbs of 88 bits
+   - Arithmetic operations (add, mul, etc.) work on these 88-bit limbs in 9x 10x bits
+2. Chunk decomposition (for range checks):
+   - Each 88-bit limb is further decomposed into 9 chunks of 10 bits
+   - Each 10-bit chunk is looked up in the existing Sinsemilla table
+   - This constrains each limb to be < 2^90 (which implies < 2^88)
+3. Native reduction:
-2. **Native reduction:** The value is also stored as `value mod Pallas::Fq` in native representation
+   - The value is also stored as value mod Pallas::Fq in native representation
+   - This enables efficient equality checks without limb-by-limb comparison
+4. Dual representation consistency:
-3. **Dual representation:** Both representations are constrained to be equivalent, enabling efficient operations
+   - Both representations are constrained to be equivalent via:
+   `native ≡ limb[0] + limb[1] *2^88 + limb[2]* 2^176 (mod Pallas::Fq)`

 #### Constraining Foreign Fields in Circuit